Home Lessons Tutorials Links Books About Us Site Map

 John loved to read.

 John went to Harvard and graduated in 1755.
+He earned two degrees from Harvard.

 John was one of the people who helped draft the Declaration of Independence.

-John Adams's Vice President was Thomas Jeffereson.
+John Adams's Vice President was Thomas Jefferson.

 John and Abigail Adams were the first presidential couple to move into the White House (1800).
 He was the first president to live in Washington D.C.
 The White House was only partly finished at the time.
 One source said the paint was still wet when they moved into the White House.

 During the move to the White House, they got lost in the woods north of the city.
+The roads were just paths through the woods at that time.

-John Adams' prayer "I pray to heaven to bestow the best of blessings on this house and all that hereafter inhabit it...May none but the honest and wise men ever rule under this roof."
+John Adams' prayer; "I pray to heaven to bestow the best of blessings on this house and all that hereafter inhabit it...May none but the honest and wise men ever rule under this roof."
 The prayer was later carved in the State Dining Room.

 He had no military experience and there was not a war during his term.